Home Gaming (Part 3)

-The ‘Sinclair Years’ began for me with the ZX81, continued with the ZX Spectrum 48k and ended with ZX Spectrum 128.
+The Sinclair Years began for me with the ZX81, continued with the ZX Spectrum 48k, and ended with ZX Spectrum 128.
 Each machine was more capable than the last, and each used the same shoebox cassette tape player to load its games.

 I became a collector of games.
-I stored my game collection in a case full of C90 cassette tapes and played only a few to the end.
-I searched for that world-view altering moment within the gameplay experience I had never seen before.
+A case full of C90 cassette tapes.
+I played only a very few of the games to the end.
+Most of the time, I collected for collecting’s sake.

 In games, that moment is subjective.
 It’s different for every gamer.
 It doesn’t matter what type or genre of game you enjoy playing.
 Each game appeals to a range of players, and each player within that range can find their unique moment that bonds them to the game.
 Sometimes the moment is obvious and predictable, but no less brilliant for that.
 Sometimes the moment is a strange alchemy mixing the game player, the game maker, the hardware and the implementation of the game’s audio, graphics and gameplay into something more than the sum of its parts.